UTF-8-bit/Hello-World/README.md

-# Hello-World
+# Javascript crash-course
-This is a test repository to see how in the world Github works.
+I have this repository just becuase I can access this in online vscode.dev...